cms-opendata-workshop/workshop2023-lesson-advobjects/_episodes/03-substructure.md

 > Study the connection between jet mass and jet momentum -- what minimum transverse momentum is
 > required for W boson and top quark jets to be found within a large-radius jet?
 >
-> Begin by opening the `myoutput.root` file you processed at the beginning of this segment.
+> Begin by opening the `myoutput_ttbarM1000.root` file you processed at the beginning of this segment.
 > Use ROOT's capability to draw two-dimensional histograms to compare various jet masses against
 > the jet's transverse momentum:
 > ~~~
-> $ root -l myoutput.root
+> $ root -l myoutput_ttbarM1000.root
 > [1] _file0->cd("myfatjets");
 > [2] Events->Draw("fatjet_<SOME MASS VARIABLE>:fatjet_corrpt","","colz"); // colz makes a heatmap
 > ~~~